imoisharma/k8s-workloads/namespaces/namespace-README.md

-## Welcome to K8s namespace Readme
+## Welcome to K8s namespace README
 Viewing namespaces

 1. List the current namespaces in a cluster using: